RealTayy/slice-revealer/README.md

 ```

 ## How to use
+For a basic example head over this [CodePen](https://codepen.io/maiCoding/pen/JeJEXr).
 ### Basic Initialization
 The DOM Element you want to cover/reveal MUST have it's position, height, and width set explicitly.
 ```html